alancam73/minecraft_api_stats/README.md

 ### Triggers
 This lambda can be run standalone or via a trigger eg hourly via an EventBridge rule eg rate(1 hour)

+### Caveats
+This works fine for viewing in DynamoDB but a subsequent import into QuickSight will not get the online, num-players sub-attributes
+A future update will add AWS Glue (Relationalize or Unbox) to flatten the fields for BI